OCHA-DAP/hdx-scraper-acled/README.md

 [![Coverage Status](https://coveralls.io/repos/github/OCHA-DAP/hdx-scraper-acled/badge.svg?branch=main&ts=1)](https://coveralls.io/github/OCHA-DAP/hdx-scraper-acled?branch=main)
 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)

-This script pulls together global conflict data for use in HAPI.
-It creates one dataset on HDX.
+This pipeline reads conflict events data from three [ACLED](https://acleddata.com/) datasets on HDX and produces a unified global conflict events dataset for [HDX HAPI](https://hdx-hapi.readthedocs.io/en/latest/data_usage_guides/coordination_and_context/#conflict-events).
+It makes approximately 8 reads from HDX (2 p-code reference files and 3 metadata reads + 3 Excel downloads for the ACLED source datasets) and 1 write to create or update the output dataset.
+It downloads 3 Excel files (several MB each) and generates ~28–30 yearly CSV files (~tens of MB total) in a temporary directory before uploading them as resources.
+For each row, the event type is derived from the source dataset name, ISO3 codes are resolved from an explicit column or fuzzy-matched from the country name, p-codes are validated against a global registry, HRP/GHO status is looked up per country, and reference period dates are constructed from month/year values.
 It runs weekly on Fridays at around 9 AM UTC and takes approximately 30 minutes to complete.

 ## Data Pipeline